jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.35 ProfileCurvature

-Calculates a profile curvature raster from an input DEM..
+Calculates a profile curvature raster from an input DEM.

 *Parameters*: